ritvikindupuri/ActiveDirectoryDFS-Project/README.md

 ---

-## Pillar 3: Remote Administration & Patch Management
+## Part 3: Remote Administration & Patch Management

 The infrastructure is designed for headless management, significantly reducing the need for direct local logins to servers.